M-A-S1/Real-Time-Human-Detection-and-Tracking-Using-Jetson-Nano/README.md

 This repository demonstrates an end-to-end **detector–tracker evaluation and deployment pipeline** suitable for both academic research and real-world edge applications.

 ---

+## 🤖 Use of AI Tools

+AI tools such as ChatGPT were used as a **supportive aid** for:
+- Understanding code and how to run it
+- Evaluation metrics
+- Jetson debugging
+- Structuring documentation

+All model training, experiments, evaluations, and results were performed independently.
+No AI tools were used to generate datasets, train models, or produce experimental results.